Module vipy.globals

 GLOBAL['GUI']['escape'] = b

-elif gpu is not None:
+if num_workers is not None:

-return GLOBAL['GPU']
+return GLOBAL['CONCURRENT_FUTURES']

-def dask(num_processes=None, num_gpus=None, dashboard=False, address=None, pct=None):
+def dask(num_workers=None, dashboard=False, address=None, pct=None, threaded=True):

 """Return the current Dask client, can be accessed globally for parallel processing.